 For simplicity, my recipe has been pared down from the traditional five- or seven-layer design.
 The original recipe had too many steps and too many co-mingling flavors (it made for a great name but not so great of a taste).

 It all starts with a self-rising flour base, which tastes so much better than a gritty graham cracker base, and is easier than a plain flour base.
 The layers feature a simple trio of chocolate chips, chopped walnuts, and sweetened coconut flakes.
 Each layer belts out a distinct flavor experience; no one gets lost in the crowd here.
-Top it all off with a magic golden glue better know as sweetened condensed milk.
+Top it all off with a magic golden glue better known as sweetened condensed milk.

-I'm pretty sure my family thinks I perform some kind of alchemy when I make these and maybe I do—but I'm going to show you step by step how super simple they really are.
+I'm pretty sure my family thinks I perform some kind of alchemy when I make these, and maybe I do—but I'm going to show you step by step how super simple they really are.
 I hope you enjoy them as much as we do.